ECW/FMW Supershow: Event

 The second and final show of the event was held on December 13, 1998, in Korakuen Hall in Tokyo, Japan.
 It was attended by 2,150 people.
 The commentators for the pay-per-view broadcast in Japan were Go Ito, Jado, Jtarô Sugisaku, and Takashi Saito; Joey Styles provided English language commentary on the ECW Hardcore TV broadcast in post-production.

 The opening bout was a singles match between Muhammad Yone and Tetsuhiro Kuroda to determine who would advance past the quarter finals of the Over the Top tournament.
 The match was won by Kuroda, who pinned Yone following a lariat.

 The second bout was a singles match between Hido and Masao Orihara to determine who would advance past the quarter finals of the Over the Top tournament.
 The match was won by Hido when Orihara was disqualified.

 The third bout was a singles match between Mr. Gannosuke and Yukihiro Kanemura to determine who would advance past the quarter finals of the Over the Top tournament.
 The match was won by Mr. Gannosuke, who pinned Kanemura following Fire Thunder.

 The fourth bout was a singles match between Hayabusa and Hisakatsu Oya to determine who would advance past the quarter finals of the Over the Top tournament.
 The match was won by Oya, who forced Hayabusa to submit using an octopus hold.

 The fifth bout was a six-man tag team match pitting Flying Kid Ichihara, Ricky Fuji, and Super Leather against Team No Respect.
 Team No Respect won the bout when Kodo Fuyuki pinned Ichihara following a lariat.

 Rob Van Dam and Sabu won the ECW World Tag Team Championship at the December 13, 1998 show.

 The sixth bout saw ECW World Heavyweight Champion Shane Douglas defend his title against Tommy Dreamer.
 Douglas defeated Dreamer by pinfall following a Pittsburgh Plunge.

-The seventh bout saw ECW World Tag Team Champions the Dudley Boyz defend their titles against Rob Van Dam and Sabu.
+The seventh bout was the main event which saw ECW World Tag Team Champions the Dudley Boyz defend their titles against Rob Van Dam and Sabu.
 Sabu and Van Dam defeated the Dudley Boyz by pinfall after Van Dam drove a chair into Buh Buh Ray Dudley's face with a Van Daminator, thus becoming the new ECW World Tag Team Champions.

 The eighth bout (which was not included on the pay-per-view broadcast) was a singles match between Hido and Mr. Gannosuke to determine who would advance past the quarter finals of the Over the Top tournament.
 The match was won by Mr. Gannosuke, who forced Hido to submit using the Nirvana Strangle (a full nelson camel clutch).

 The ninth bout (which was not included on the pay-per-view broadcast) was a singles match between Hisakatsu Oya and Tetsuhiro Kuroda to determine who would advance past the quarter finals of the Over the Top tournament.
 The match was won by Oya, who pinned Kuroda using a bridging German suplex.